Bluegrass blitz: How McConnell was sold on sentencing reform

 "One of the most effective arguments we had in support of the legislation is that legislation like this has been enacted in a number of states," Lee said.

 McConnell likely took note of the political effect in his state, too, as Republican State Sen. Julie Raque Adams, who represents Louisville, was re-elected this year after successfully pushing state legislation to help female prisoners.
-She used the issue in campaign ads and won her race as several other GOP lawmakers in her area were defeated.
+The issue showed up in campaign ads and she won her race as several other GOP lawmakers in her area were defeated.

-A fellow Louisville grad, Raque Adams spoke to McConnell about the issue.
+Adams, who says she has tailgated with McConnell at University of Louisville games, spoke to the majority leader about the issue.

 "I communicated how important it was in my race, and how it really connected with people in the urban areas," she said.

-Despite all of the efforts, the bill appeared to have stalled in the Senate by early December, with only a few weeks left in the session.
+Despite all of the efforts, the bill appeared to have stalled in the Senate by late November, with only a few weeks left in the session.
 Harris scheduled a meeting with McConnell and brought a binder full of articles and other evidence that the issue was playing well in Kentucky.

 "I prepped for that meeting with McConnell like I was studying for the bar exam," Harris said.
 "We just kept saying, this issue is very important in Kentucky."